Title and statement of responsibility area

 Immediate source of acquisition

-This fonds was donated to the City of Edmonton Archives by Mr. H. T. Emery in 1973 and Marguerite L. Watson in 1996.
+This fonds was donated to the City of Edmonton Archives by Alan Macdonald in 1971, Mr. H. T. Emery in 1973 and Marguerite L. Watson in 1996.

 Language of material